 Before You Go

 Writing is like building a bridge between your thoughts and your reader’s mind, and every well-constructed sentence is a master plan to do so.
-Whether it’s perfecting subject-verb agreement or wielding punctuation like a pro, they’re considered to be mastering the rules of grammar.
+You need to master the rules of Grammar to be a pro at punctuation and parts of speech.

-As you continue honing your skills, you’ll begin to notice that not only do your sentences sound better, but they also pack more punch.
+As you continue polishing your skills, you’ll begin to notice that not only do your sentences sound better, but they also pack more punch.
 So, that’s it for now!
-Stay tuned for relevant and informative content daily on Edulize to receive your daily pearls of wisdom!
+Stay tuned for relevant and informative content daily on Edulize!